Scientist: History

 The roles of "scientists", and their predecessors before the emergence of modern scientific disciplines, have evolved considerably over time.
 Scientists of different eras (and before them, natural philosophers, mathematicians, natural historians, natural theologians, engineers, and others who contributed to the development of science) have had widely different places in society, and the social norms, ethical values, and epistemic virtues associated with scientists—and expected of them—have changed over time as well.
 Accordingly, many different historical figures can be identified as early scientists, depending on which characteristics of modern science are taken to be essential.

 Some historians point to the Scientific Revolution that began in 16th century as the period when science in a recognizably modern form developed.
-It wasn't until the 19th century that sufficient socioeconomic changes had occurred for scientists to emerge as a major profession.
+It was not until the 19th century that sufficient socioeconomic changes had occurred for scientists to emerge as a major profession.

 Classical antiquity

 Knowledge about nature in classical antiquity was pursued by many kinds of scholars.
 Greek contributions to science—including works of geometry and mathematical astronomy, early accounts of biological processes and catalogs of plants and animals, and theories of knowledge and learning—were produced by philosophers and physicians, as well as practitioners of various trades.
-These roles, and their associations with scientific knowledge, spread with the Roman Empire and, with the spread of Christianity, became closely linked to religious institutions in most of European countries.
+These roles, and their associations with scientific knowledge, spread with the Roman Empire and, with the spread of Christianity, became closely linked to religious institutions in most European countries.
 Astrology and astronomy became an important area of knowledge, and the role of astronomer/astrologer developed with the support of political and religious patronage.
 By the time of the medieval university system, knowledge was divided into the trivium—philosophy, including natural philosophy—and the quadrivium—mathematics, including astronomy.
 Hence, the medieval analogs of scientists were often either philosophers or mathematicians.
 Knowledge of plants and animals was broadly the province of physicians.

 Middle Ages

 Science in medieval Islam generated some new modes of developing natural knowledge, although still within the bounds of existing social roles such as philosopher and mathematician.
 Many proto-scientists from the Islamic Golden Age are considered polymaths, in part because of the lack of anything corresponding to modern scientific disciplines.
 Many of these early polymaths were also religious priests and theologians: for example, Alhazen and al-Biruni were mutakallimiin; the physician Avicenna was a hafiz; the physician Ibn al-Nafis was a hafiz, muhaddith and ulema; the botanist Otto Brunfels was a theologian and historian of Protestantism; the astronomer and physician Nicolaus Copernicus was a priest.
-During the Italian Renaissance scientists like Leonardo da Vinci, Michelangelo, Galileo Galilei and Gerolamo Cardano have been considered as the most recognizable polymaths.
+During the Italian Renaissance scientists like Leonardo da Vinci, Michelangelo, Galileo Galilei and Gerolamo Cardano have been considered the most recognizable polymaths.